charlieroberts/imgd4000-2024/day_3_blueprints.md

 1. The `BlueprintNativeEvent` specifier will enable us to create a node in Blueprints that outputs an event trigger.
 2. We need to create two separate functions.
 One generates our blueprints event, and one contains an implementation for the event.
 3. You must name the implementation the same as the Blueprints event + `_Implementation` or the compiler will throw an error.
 This is a very specific way to create bindings between C++ / Blueprints / the editor.
-Ugh.
+This method will be called if the event is not used in the Blueprint.
+Since we know we are going to use the event in our Blueprint we could basically leave this blank, however, you MUST include the function in the header/c++ files or your class will not compile.

 OK, with that out of the way, we can all our `HitSomething` method from our `Fire` method (assuming we do actually hit something).
 In the `SpherePawn` C++ file, switch the following line in the `Fire` method: